FR13ndSDP/code2learn/README.md

 	awk -v n=$n '{print $n}' file.txt | xargs echo
 done
 ```
+`-v` argument is mysterious:-(, maybe it's mean to convert a column pointer to a number, like $3 to 3.
-`-v` argument is mysterious:-(, echo can make output in one row.
+Echo can make output in one row.

+A more easy to understand solution : [CSDN link](https://www.cnblogs.com/grandyang/p/5382166.html)